DLT Solutions: Millstein & Co. acquisition

 In the several months before the acquisition, DLT scored multimillion-dollar deals with the Social Security Administration, the United States Department of the Navy, NASA SEWP, the United States Department of Defense, and Internet2.
 In 2015, the company had 230 employees in the Washington metropolitan area.

+Tech Data acquisition and TD Synnex

+In November 2019, Tech Data agreed to acquire DLT Solutions from its private equity owner Millstein & Co. for $205 million in cash.
+The deal closed on November 25, 2019, making DLT a wholly owned subsidiary of Tech Data.
+In 2020, Tech Data was taken private by Apollo Global Management.
+In September 2021, Tech Data merged with Synnex Corporation to form TD Synnex.
+In October 2022, TD Synnex launched TD Synnex Public Sector, combining DLT Solutions, Synnex GovSolv, and Tech Data's public sector business into a unified organization focused on government customers.

 Products

 In April 2014, DLT released CODEvolved, a platform-as-a-service product that integrates Red Hat's OpenShift, Amazon Web Services, and DLT's domain knowledge.
 The technology is intended to help DLT customers quickly learn cloud computing products.
 In June 2014, DLT released DLT Cloud Navigator, a basket of tools that helps public sector entities implement cloud technology.
 Cloud Navigator contains products from Oracle Corporation, Red Hat, and Amazon.com.